 Laxmikanth can be referred for the preparation of polity questions as all the relevant topics are covered in this book.

-The economy also contains 2 parts – Indian Economy and Economics.
-Indian Economy is the study of Indian Economics system and Economics Further comprises of two topics which include: Macroeconomics and Microeconomics.
-There is a few ambiguous topic which one should only prepare from trusted sources.
+The economy also contains 2 parts – the Indian Economy and Economics.
+Indian Economy is the study of the Indian Economics system and Economics.
+It comprises two topics which include: Macroeconomics and Microeconomics.
+There is a few ambiguous topics which one should only prepare from trusted sources.

 The Miscellaneous Section may contain various topics like Current affairs, Computer Knowledge, Technology, Books and Authors, Sports, Persons and Places in News, Abbreviations, etc.